commitdev/zero/README.md

 ## What is Zero

-Zero is a tool which makes it quick and easy for startup technical founders & developers to build everything they need to launch and grow high-quality SaaS applications faster and more cost-effectively.
+Zero is an open source tool which makes it quick and easy for startup technical founders and developers to build everything they need to launch and grow high-quality SaaS applications faster and more cost-effectively.

+Zero sets up everything you need so you can immediately start building your product.

 ## Why is Zero good for startups